 As well as writing alone on philosophical topics, I have some theoretical and experimental projects with scientific collaborators.

-I am currently Associate Professor in Philosophy at the University of Warwick.
+I am currently Professor of Philosophy at the University of Warwick.

 I have a DPhil and BPhil in Philosophy and a BA in Mathematics and Philosophy, all from the University of Oxford.